 Anastasia Sierra is a photographer based in Cambridge, MA.
-Her work explores the themes of motherhood, womanhood, and the body from a feminist perspective.
+Her work investigates the psychological complexities of motherhood, womanhood, and the domestic sphere, revealing profound vulnerability inherent in intergenerational bonds.

 Grants and Awards